YingZhou001/IBDkin/readme.md

 # Installation

-Download the source code folder 'src' and 'cd' into it, then type 'make', and the execuable file 'IBDkin' will be generated.
+Download the source code folder `src` and `cd` into it, then type 'make', and the executable file `IBDkin` will be generated.
-This software is developped under linux CentOS 7.5, it has not been tested under any other systems.
+This software is developed under linux CentOS 7.5, it has not been tested under any other systems.

 [\[top\]](#content)